Buffalo Dry Aged Tomahawk Steak

 If you’re having friends and family over this summer and looking for something to impress, bison tomahawks are just the thing.

-One 24-26 ounce thick-cut steak satisfies a table of six.
+One 24-26 ounce thick-cut steak satisfies two to four people.

 If the price gives you pause, keep that in mind.
 Every ounce is incredibly intense, so even the most committed carnivore will find less is far, far more.